Agenda

 Networking Activities (Pre-Registration)

-Connect with Symposium delegates ahead of the main event by participating in one of three unique networking opportunities taking place in the afternoon of 24 June.
+Connect with Symposium delegates ahead of the main event by participating in one of three unique networking opportunities taking place on the afternoon of 17 June.
 These activities are subject to availability and can be selected during registration.
 The three activities include:

 14:00 - 16:30